ChrisCarini/jetbrains-ide-release-dates/README.md

 - PyCharm Community Edition (see [PyCharm Professional Edition](ides/PyCharm_Professional_Edition_Release_Dates.md) -
   PyCharm Pro has
   a longer release history, with otherwise identical release dates.)
+  - *Note(s):*
+    - Prior to 2025.1, PyCharm Community and PyCharm Professional Edition were different IDEs.
+They have merged into one as of the 2025.1 release on 2025-04-16.
+    - See JetBrains' blog post ["PyCharm, the Only Python IDE You Need"](https://blog.jetbrains.com/pycharm/2025/04/unified-pycharm/) for details.
+    - See [PyCharm Professional Edition](ides/PyCharm_Professional_Edition_Release_Dates.md) for the old file (which automation will no longer update).

 ## Obtaining Release Dates